Pennsylvania’s Motor Vehicle Financial Responsibility Insurance Limited Tort Option

 Exceptions to the Limited Tort Option

 There are a few other exceptions to the limited tort option where a person who has been injured in a motor vehicle accident or in a commercial vehicle accident may be able to bring an action for pain and suffering.
-If an insured person falls under one of these exceptions he or she will be able to pursue a claims as if she had full tort insurance and therefore may entitle them to recover for pain and suffering.
+If an insured person in one of these exceptions, that person will be able to file a claim as if she had full tort insurance and therefore may entitle them to recover for pain and suffering.
 Some of these exceptions include:

 An occupant of a non-private passenger vehicle.
 Non-private vehicles include those vehicles such as business vehicle, company vehicles, commercial vehicles including tractor-trailers and buses.
 If a person who is a passenger or a driver of a non-private passenger vehicle than they will be entitled to recover under the full tort option and will not be limited by the limited tort recoveries.

-Victims of DUI or DWI if the at fault driver is convicted of DUI or DWI or alternatively they plead guilty or are placed onto Accelerated Rehabilitative Disposition of DUI or DWI, then the victim of the accident will not be subjected to the limited tort bar on pain and suffering.
+Victims of DUI or DWI if the driver who has a fault that is convicted of DUI or DWI or alternatively they plead guilty or are placed onto Accelerated Rehabilitative Disposition of DUI or DWI, then the victim of the accident will not be subjected to the limited tort bar on pain and suffering.
 There is a strong public policy behind this particular exception.
-The legislature has carved out this exception because the state does not want to reward drunk drivers or drivers who may be under the influence of drugs.
+The legislature has carved out this exception because of drivers who may be under the use of drugs.
 By imposing full tort liability on drivers who cause an accident because of driving under the influence of alcohol or drugs, they are not able to limit their civil liability.

 Contact an Experienced Pennsylvania Truck Accident Lawyer Today